For More Information About ICPE-Monroe County

 2021-22 $241,371,212

-TOTAL $1,411,603,071
+TOTAL $2,162,468,557

-More White.
+More white.

-In 2011-12, 46.38% of choice participants were White.
-In 2021-22 it was 58.87%.
+In 2011-12, 46.38% of choice participants were white.
+In 2023-24 it was 64.34%

-More White.
+More white.

-In 2011-12, 46.38% of choice participants were White.
-In 2021-22 it was 58.87%.
+In 2011-12, 46.38% of choice participants were white.
+In 2023-24 it was 64.34%

 More suburban.

 In 2011-12, 16% of choice participants were from the suburbs.
-In 2021-22 it was 27.07%.
+In 2023-24 it was 31.7%.

 In 2011-12, 16% of choice participants were from the suburbs.
-In 2021-22 it was 27.07%.
+In 2023-24 it was 31.7%.

 More middle class.

-In 2011-12, 3.67% of choice participants were from household that earned over $100,000 a year.
-In 2021-22 it was 20.66%.
-As of 2021-22, there are now households that earn over $200,000 a year using government vouchers to pay for private school.
+In 2011-12, 3.67% of choice participants were from households that earned over $100,000 a year.
+In 2023-24 it was 45.17%.

-In 2011-12, 3.67% of choice participants were from household that earned over $100,000 a year.
-In 2021-22 it was 20.66%.
-As of 2021-22, there are now households that earn over $200,000 a year using government vouchers to pay for private school.
+In 2011-12, 3.67% of choice participants were from households that earned over $100,000 a year.
+In 2023-24 it was 45.17%.

-Source: IDOE voucher annual reports, accessed June 2022.
+Source: IDOE voucher annual reports, accessed June 2024.

 Read more on Indiana's vouchers in this series published in the Washington Post.

 Data from voucher annual reports combined into a spreadsheet can be accessed here.
-It is a work in progress.
+It is forever a work in progress.

 Read more on Indiana's vouchers in this series published in the Washington Post.

 Data from voucher annual reports combined into a spreadsheet can be accessed here.
-It is a work in progress.
+It is forever a work in progress.

 2. Hoosiers never voted for school choice—vouchers, charters, educational scholarship accounts, tax credit scholarships.
 But organizations backed by billionaires helped legislators pave the way for school choice in Indiana with the goal of pushing more and more public dollars to private institutions.